GKFire/TorchOS/README.md

 Issues
 -------
 - execute permissions are not set properly. (working on fixing this.
 The reason is that i am currently developing this on Windows 10 that does not have good permission translation to linux.
 Will get a linux dev machine setup to fix this issue)
-- this doesn't setup xinit. (yep. haven't gotten around to that yet)